-The most expensive West Ham player transfer was in the signing of Andre Ayew for a fee of £20.5 million given to Swansea in 2016.
+The most expensive West Ham player transfer was in the signing of Felipe Anderson for a fee of around £35 million given to Lazio in 2018.

-The record transfer fee West Ham have ever received is £18 million, a fee Leeds United paid for Rio Ferdinand in 2000.
+The record transfer fee West Ham have ever received is £28 million, a fee Marseille paid for Dimitri Payet in 2016.

 There have been a huge number of West Ham players playing for England.
 Along with Bobby Moore, Martin Peters and Geoff Hurst, who were part of the England World Cup winning squad of 1966, West Ham have had 39 different players represent England whilst playing their club football for the Hammers.

 West Ham also hold the record for the highest number of nationalities to play for one club in the Premier League, with players from over 50 different countries all having played for West Ham United during the club’s Premier League history.